W. Michael Clark, Ph.D., J.D.

-W. Michael Clark is Legislative Counsel for Center for Arizona Policy (CAP), a nonprofit research and education organization committed to promoting and defending the foundational values of life, marriage and family, and religious freedom.
-One hundred fifty-six CAP-supported bills have been passed into law since CAP made its first appearance at the State Capitol in 1995.
+W. Michael Clark is Legislative Counsel for Center for Arizona Policy (CAP), a nonprofit advocacy group committed to promoting and defending the foundational values of life, marriage and family, and religious freedom.
+156 CAP-supported bills have been passed into law since CAP made its first appearance at the State Capitol in 1995.

 Michael joined CAP in March 2017.
 As Legislative Counsel, he is responsible for providing legal support and input into policy direction for CAP’s mission in the municipal, legislative, and legal arenas through research, bill drafting, testimony, and consultation with elected officials, staff, and stakeholders.